Alert Bar

 To perform this job successfully, an individual must be able to perform each essential duty to the satisfaction of management.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-• Conduct pre-screening and ground school safety orientation for each tour group
+• Conduct safety orientations and ground school instruction

 Minimum Qualifications

-Must be 18 years of age by May 30 of the summer for which they are applying
+• Must be 18 years of age by June 30 of the season applying for

-Possess Children and Adult First Aid and CPR Certification before the first day of work.
+• Current Adult & Child First Aid and CPR Certification (required prior to first day of work)

 Physical Demands